ShiroHusin/Entropy_Simulation/README.md

 ## For entertainment purposes, consider the following rap poem.

 """
-To understand, we'll need to discern
+-To understand, we'll need to discern
-With microstates, our foundation's firm lets us consider a game of coins by employing a tree with its lines conjoined
+-With microstates, our foundation's firm
+-lets us consider a game of coins
+-by employing a tree with its lines conjoined
-List the paths as shown below
+-List the paths as shown below
-By highlighting the routes, we'd like to know Microstates, these routes are
+-By highlighting the routes, we'd like to know -Microstates, these routes are
-Revealing the premises that was barred
+-Revealing the premises that was barred

 But the sea is vast that there is more to know
 The macrostate that I've yet to show